The

 |

-Features 128
+Features 128 spheres

-quadrachords, inducing
+and 64 quadrachords, inducing

-synaptogenesis and
+synchronized synaptogenesis and

 neuroplasticity.
-Ideal
+Ideal for mild

-impairments like
+brain impairments like Stroke,

-Chronic Fatigue
+Concussion, or Chronic Fatigue

 Syndrome.